wso2-extensions/identity-oauth-uma/docs/tryout.md

 ---

-## Configure service provider to act as the resource server
+## Register the resource server as a service provider in WSO2 IS

 You need to register your resource server (application) as a service provider in WSO2 Identity Server.